cyberslayer97/DjangoBlogChat/README.md

 ## 🛠 Skills
-Python, Django, HTML, CSS, Basics of Javascript, Bootstrap, caching with redis,
+Python, Django, HTML, CSS, Basics of Javascript, Bootstrap, caching with redis.

 ## Features of DjangoBlogChat